jjh204/chat-app/README.md

 ## Project Dependencies

 You will need to install the following dependancies.
-Open the project root folder and run the command:

-### `npm install`

 ```react-native-community/async-storage
    react-native-community/masked-view